 Lecturer in Dance (Music)

-Mr. Saleh's compositions have been performed throughout the country.
-His work has been performed by the HELIX! ensemble and he won second place in the 2007 Percussive Arts Society Composition Contest.
-He has placed students into top conservatory and university music programs in the country, lectured at Rutgers and North Texas Universities, and taught for NJPAC, BAM, and Young Audiences of NJ.
+Mr. Saleh’s compositions have been performed throughout the country.
+His work has been performed by the HELIX! ensemble, and he won second place in the 2007 Percussive Arts Society Composition Contest.
+He has placed students in top conservatory and university music programs in the country, lectured at Rutgers and North Texas Universities, and taught for NJPAC, BAM, and Young Audiences of NJ.
 He teaches percussion at the College of St. Elizabeth in Morristown.

 Email Peter Saleh at firstname.lastname@example.org